InteropIO/manager-examples/auth-auth0/README.md

-# io.Manager Okta Example
+# io.Manager Auth0 Example

-This example demonstrates how to setup a io.Manager instance to use Okta authentication (OAuth2 & OIDC).
+This example demonstrates how to setup a io.Manager instance to use Auth0 authentication (OAuth2 & OIDC).

 ## Prerequisites